aem-design/aem.design/_manifesto/090-deployment.md

 The whole environment should be able to be replicated in different configurations in a local environment.
 Using Docker and Ansible for streamlining the deployment architecture and inventory enable consistency of environment and enables persistence of operations functions.

 General practice is to only allow System Console and Package Installation in Local Dev environment.
-This practice ensures that all efforts to update a node a persisted into Code and do not create conflict of the Node configuration state.
+This practice ensures that all efforts to update a node persisted into Code and do not create conflict of the Node configuration state.

 ## Package Deployment and Replication